learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/Detail.md

 # 1

 * Lets step through solving a lab together.
-Scroll to the top of the page like so:
+Scroll to the top of the page like so.
+Note: This screenshot is slightly outdated, but that makes no difference!
+What we're concerned with is in the right panel that you see that you have three instructions ready for you.

 ![](http://i.imgur.com/55YJ1BY.png?1)